 No matter where you’re located, conveying the impression that you’re at the epicentre of the fashion world is the best way to get noticed.
 Hold fashion shows (or sponsor them), stock fashion magazines, make a noise about your favourite designers.
 You’ll look like the most knowledgeable fashionista in your postal code, and business will be all the better for it.

 Have you got any great tips on running a small fashion boutique?
-Let us know in the comments below.
+Then let us know in the comments below.